openhab/org.openhab.binding.zwave/doc/qubino/zmnhad_0_0.md

 ### Electric meter (watts)

-Indicates the instantaneous power consumption
+Indicates the instantaneous power consumption.

 The ```meter_watts``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh)

-Indicates the energy consumption (kWh)
+Indicates the energy consumption (kWh).

 The ```meter_kwh``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Alarm (power)

-Indicates if a power alarm is triggered
+Indicates if a power alarm is triggered.

 The ```alarm_power``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.